-- Avoid all refined liquid vegetable oils made from soy, corn, safflower, canola or cottonseed.
+- Avoid all industrial polyunsaturated vegetable oils made from soy, corn, safflower, canola or cottonseed.

-- Avoid foods fried in polyunsaturated oils or partially hydrogenated vegetable oils.
+- Avoid foods cooked or fried in polyunsaturated oils or partially hydrogenated vegetable oils.

 - Do not practice veganism.
 Animal products provide vital nutrients not found in plant foods.

-- Avoid products containing protein powders as they usually contain carcinogens formed during processing; and consumption of protein without the cofactors occurring in nature can lead to deficiencies, especially of vitamin A.
+- Avoid products containing protein powders as they usually contain carcinogens or damaged proteins formed during processing.
+Likewise, avoid lean meat, skinless poultry, reduced-fat milk and egg whites without the yolks.
+Consumption of protein without the cofactors occurring in animal fats can lead to deficiencies, especially of vitamin A.

 - Avoid processed, pasteurized milk; do not consume ultrapasteurized milk products, lowfat milk, skim milk, powdered milk or imitation milk products.

 - Avoid highly processed lunch meats and sausage.

 - Avoid rancid and improperly prepared seeds, nuts and grains found in granolas, quick rise breads and extruded breakfast cereals, as they block mineral absorption and cause intestinal distress.

 - Avoid canned, sprayed, waxed and irradiated fruits and vegetables.
 Avoid genetically modified foods (found in most soy, canola and corn products).

 - Avoid artificial food additives, especially MSG, hydrolyzed vegetable protein and aspartame, which are neurotoxins.
 Most soups, sauce and broth mixes and most commercial condiments contain MSG, even if not indicated on the label.